-4. At present, the Company pays the collateral manager of derivative transactions a daily fee from the Investment Fund of 1/365 (in leap years: 1/366) of up to 0.1% of the asset value calculated on each trading day.
-The Company specifies

-- the fee payable to third parties in the section entitled "Costs" in the special part of the Sales Prospectus. - 5.
-The amount deducted as fees from the Investment Fund or unit class in accordance with points 1., 3. and 4. above may not exceed a total maximum annual figure.
-The amount of this maximum figure is listed in the section entitled "Costs" in the special part of this Sales Prospectus as a percentage of the asset value of the Investment Fund or unit class per trading day.
+- 5. At present, the Company pays the collateral manager of derivative transactions a daily fee from the Investment Fund of 1/365 (in leap years: 1/366) of up to 0.1% of the asset value calculated on each trading day.
+The Company specifies the fee payable to third parties in the section entitled "Costs" in the special part of the Sales Prospectus. - 6.
+The amount which may be deducted daily from the Investment Fund or the respective unit class as a fee in accordance with points 1, 4 and 5 above and, where applicable, as reimbursement of expenses under point 8f) below, may not exceed a total maximum annual figure.
+The amount of this maximum figure is listed in the section entitled "Costs" in the Special Section of this Sales Prospectus as a percentage of the net asset value of the Investment Fund or unit class per trading day.